-- Ask the children how they liked playing the games?
-Which was their favorite? - Many of the games that children played 100 years ago had other benefits in addition to being fun.
-They often taught coordination, manners, and team-work, including survival skills such as hunting and keen observation. - Children always found a way to have fun, and sometimes they even made up their own games.
+Ask the children how they liked playing the games?
+Which was their favorite?
+Many of the games that children played 100 years ago had other benefits in addition to being fun.
+They often taught coordination, manners, and team work.
+Children always found a way to have fun, and sometimes they even made up their own games.